syncfusion/blazor-docs/src/schedule/scheduler/localization.md

 ## Setting date format

 Scheduler can be used with all valid date formats and by default it follows the universal date format "MM/dd/yyyy".
-If the `DateFormat` property is not specified particularly, then it will work based on the locale that is assigned to the Scheduler.
-As the default locale applied on Scheduler is "en-US", this makes it to follow the "MM/dd/yyyy" pattern.
+If the `DateFormat` property is not specified particularly, then it will work based on the system's local culture.
+As the system's local culture is "en-US", this makes it to follow the "MM/dd/yyyy" pattern.

 ```csharp
 @using Syncfusion.Blazor.Schedule